 Mike Lantry was back for his final season in 1974.
 Many school kicking records were within range and Lantry achieved most of them during the season.
 As luck would have it, Mike’s career came down to one more kick at Ohio State.
 Michigan was down by a score of 10-12 with 16 seconds remaining in the game.
 The ball would be spotted 33-yards from the goal posts, but it was a terrible kicking angle.
 Lantry did what he had done so many times before, he kicked it long, and very, very high.
 It seemed like it took the officials a week to make the call.
 Radio announcer, Bob Ufer thought it was good, but the officials did not.
 Game over!
 Michigan lost another heart breaker by “inches” to the Buckeyes.
 Of course, in retrospect, there was no way the officials were going to “give” Bo and his team a break on that call.
 It would have to have been right down the middle.
 Anything close was going to mean victory for OSU.
 That’s just the reality of playing in Ohio Stadium.
 I know it sounds like sour grapes, but check the record starting in 2016 and go back from there!

 So, as the 1974 Michigan Media Guide stated, “Mike Lantry finished his career as a “walk-on with one of the great success stories of college football.”
-No, Mike did not make all of his kicks, but he made enough to be a record-setting kicker at Michigan.
-He left Ann Arbor with three varsity letters in football and track, three Big Ten Titles, All-Big Ten Honors (3 times), All-Big Ten All-Academic team honors (1972), and Football News All-American honors (1973).
-Mike Lantry is also associated with some interesting Michigan Football “firsts.”
-Here they are:
+No, Mike did not make all of his kicks, but he made enough to become a record-setting kicker at Michigan.
+He left Ann Arbor with three varsity letters in football and track, three Big Ten Titles, All-Big Ten Honors (3 times), All-Big Ten All-Academic team honors (1972), and Football News All-American honors in (1973).

 So, today is a great day to remember the achievements of Mike Lantry.
 He started 33-straight games for the Wolverines and helped put 30 wins on the board for Michigan.
 He also played on three Big Ten Championship teams.
 Bottom line – Mike Lantry was one of Bo’s finest “Michigan Men!”
 I hope that Mike Lantry has a wonderful birthday celebration today with his family and friends today.
 Thanks for the memories Mike and Go Blue!